wieczorekmarcin/shopping-list-app/README.md

 * In the application, mandatory fields are marked differently than optional fields.
 * Application colors: white, blue, red
 ### Description, recipients, benefits
 Shopping List App allows you to add shopping list and monitor their status.
 Many product categories allow you to find almost every products.
-By using the UI Design Pattern, the user will be able to use all the modules and functionalities ones without any problems.## Documentation
+By using the UI Design Pattern, the user will be able to use all the modules and functionalities ones without any problems.
+## Documentation
 ### Technology stack
 - Java 8
 - Spring Boot 2
 - Ionic
 - Maven
+- JUnit 5
 - H2 Database Engine + H2 console
 - Swagger UI
 ### Database diagram